 A customer satisfaction survey usually consists of a bunch of questions that touch upon various aspects of the customer experience.

 For instance, if you’re in the hospitality business, you’d have questions centered on staff hospitality, housekeeping, food, and room cleanliness, amongst other things.
 This would help you understand what customers think about the different pieces that make up the core customer experience.

-Most importantly, every customer feedback survey also happens to have a marquee question which gives a more holistic and broader view of the customer’s perception of your brand.
+Most importantly, every customer feedback survey also happens to have a marquee question that gives a more holistic and broader view of the customer’s perception of your brand.

 Let’s explore each of these customer satisfaction metrics and find out which one your brand should be measuring.

-The Net Promoter Score® (NPS®) was introduced by Fred Reiechheld in 2003 as a way to measure loyalty and has since become the principal customer metric amongst companies worldwide.
+The Net Promoter Score® (NPS®) was introduced by Fred Reichheld in 2003 as a way to measure loyalty and has since become the principal customer metric amongst companies worldwide.

 NPS is based on a simple question “How likely is it that you would recommend this company/product/service to a friend or colleague” to which customers respond on a scale of 0 (not at all likely) to 10 (extremely likely).

 Customers who rate you 9 or 10 are Promoters aka extremely delighted and loyal customers.
 The ones that rate you 6 or 7 are termed passives – customers who are just about happy with your business.
 Any customer who rates you below 6 is deemed a detractor – an unhappy customer who has a high chance of switching to a competitor.